Baked Miso Maple Tofu

 - 5-Minute Miso Tahini Sauce

-Did you give this Crispy Baked Tofu With Maple Miso Sauce a try?
+Did you give this Baked Miso Tofu a try?
 Let me know by leaving a comment and recipe rating below!

 If you do make this recipe, don’t forget to tag me on Instagram or Pinterest – seeing your creations always makes my day.
 You can also subscribe to my email list to never miss a new recipe or nutrition education post!